Leeds City Transport No. 600

 As a non-standard tramcar 600 was last used in service on 27 September 1957, after which it remained in storage at the Swinegate depot until the closure of the Leeds system on 7 November 1959.
 It was then sold to an enthusiast and transported to Crich in May 1960.
 It did operate briefly at the museum in the early days (between 1969 and 1972) and even achieved a brief moment of glory before that when it became the first Leeds tram (and also the first four-motor tram) to run under its own power at Crich in September 1969.

 Despite its unusually short working life, however, it was unable to join the operating fleet because its replacement bogies – which were sourced from a tram that was damaged in a fire at Liverpool’s Green Lane depot – have cracks in the side frames.
-Since its arrival at the museum, most of its time has been spent either as a static display or in storage at Clay Cross, which is where it is currently housed.
+Since its arrival at the museum, most of its time has been spent either as a static display or in the museum’s off-site storage facility, where it is currently housed.

 As a final aside, it is perhaps instructive to note that today’s transport planners in Leeds are no closer to resolving the endemic congestion problems that so exercised Vane Morland, having still failed at the time of writing to get a tram or even trolleybus-based public transport initiative off the drawing board more than sixty years after the original subway scheme was shelved.